 What Is The CPA Exam?

 First, let’s answer the question of “what is the CPA exam?”
-Sometimes referred to in the plural sense, the CPA exam consists of four, four-hour long sections to test the knowledge of accounting professionals, allowing them to become certified public accountants.
+A CPA accounting degree is the best preparation.
+Sometimes referred to in the plural sense, the CPA exam consists of four, four-hour-long sections to test the knowledge of accounting professionals, allowing them to become certified public accountants.
 If you’re getting ready to become a CPA, you’re probably wondering what is on the CPA exam.
 The four sections are as follows:

 - Auditing and attestation (AUD) — This section of the CPA exam covers general principles, ethics, and general responsibilities of certified public accountants (15–25% of this section), assessing risk and developing a planned response (20–30% of this section), performing further procedures and obtaining evidence (30–40% of this section), and forming conclusions and reporting (15–25% of this section).